samba/backupkit/README.md

 ```
 profile    <name>  # IMPORTANT: snapshots will be filtered on this
-repository <path>  # Can be any repository restic supports (AWS S3, Backblaze B2, local path)
+repository <path>  # Can be any repository restic supports (AWS S3, Backblaze B2, local path) - not quoted.

+# bash-style exports are interpreted as inputs to restic environment.
+export MY_REMOTE_KEY=abcde12345

 # retention parameters -- how many of each to retain
 hourly     <count>